gogobook/my-asp-dot-net/ch6.md

 string passed to the ArgumentNullException constructor. if (o == null) throw new ArgumentNullException("o");
 Using the nameof operator for the name of a variable is just one use case.
-You can also use it to get the name of a property—for example, for firing a change event (using the interface INotifyPropertyChanged ) in a property set accessor and passing the name of a property. public string FirstName
+You can also use it to get the name of a property——for example, for firing a change event (using the interface INotifyPropertyChanged ) in a property set accessor and passing the name of a property. public string FirstName